-Affiliate Marketing, Multi-Level Marketing (MLM ), Relationship Marketing, Attraction Marketing; it’s all the same — just Network Marketing.
-More and more people are becoming interested in network marketing.
+More and more people are becoming interested in Network Marketing or NWM for short.
 Even though network marketing has existed since the beginning of time, most people are still unsure of what it actually is and how it works.
 There have also been many rotten apples that have tainted network marketing existence with a negative outlook and gave network marketing a bad name.
 As people tend to remember negative experiences over positive ones, those who are just getting started.
 You may have gone to the same restaurant 100 times, but if the food or service was awful once… what did you do?
 Probably remember “that” particular instance over the hundred good times that you’ve been there.
-With schools all over the world from Harvard to Oxford teaching network marketing, it’s a no-brainer that network marketing is one of the best ways to build passive income.
+With schools all over the world from Harvard to Oxford teaching entrepreneurship and also network marketing, it’s a no-brainer that network marketing is one of lucrative ways to build passive income.

-- Network marketing accounts for annual sales of more than $196 Billion worldwide.
+- Network marketing accounts for worldwide annual sales of more than $208 Billion worldwide.

-Network marketing works because people prefer to use products listed by a friend or an acquaintance.
-It works because the products offered are good and cost fair value.
-It works because people feel satisfied with the product and indicate to acquaintances who are satisfied with the product, and so forth on a scale of exponential growth.
+Network marketing works because people prefer to use services and/or products listed by a friend or an acquaintance.
+It works because the services/products offered are good and cost fair value.
+It works because people feel satisfied with the service/product and indicate to acquaintances who are satisfied with the service/product, and so forth on a scale of exponential growth.

-Disbelievers in network marketing.
+Disbelievers in nwm/network marketing.
 Anyone thinking about earning money easily without having to work.

 Possibility of unlimited gains.
 Without an expensive initial investment.
 Ability to work on your own time, and setting your own standard.